OctopusDeploy/blog/blog/2020-07/fast-tracking-code-promotion-in-your-ci-cd-pipeline/index.md

 - Mixing deployment issues with automated testing issues.
 - Integrating multiple tools and troubleshooting those integrations.

 One of the great things about Octopus Deploy is that it has a built-in artifact repository, so we don’t have to introduce another potential point of failure by storing our artifacts in a third-party location or tool.
-This means we can be confident that new artifact events do, in fact, trigger our continuous delivery steps in our pipeline.
-We should clearly define the difference between our continuous delivery automation and our integration/end-to-end testing stages to make it clear where in our pipeline something might have failed.
+This means we can be confident that new artifact events do, in fact, trigger our Continuous Delivery steps in our pipeline.
+We should clearly define the difference between our Continuous Delivery automation and our integration/end-to-end testing stages to make it clear where in our pipeline something might have failed.
 Those steps can be defined as:

 - CD binary deploy.
 - CD binary validate.